jackpine/biketag-api-rails/README.md

 ### Digital Ocean
-Provision a sngle CoreOs Host on Digital Ocean.
+Provision a single CoreOs Host on Digital Ocean.
 It needs to have at least a gig of ram, because, well... fucking ruby (bundle install fails on allocating memory on the 512mb node).
 For staging we'll run the DB and API containers on the same node.